 International credits can be considered after they have been evaluated for US equivalencies.
 For more information, please visit the international applicant page.

 The admissions committee has a preference that all prerequisite coursework be taken in person, however online courses will be accepted with the exception of Anatomy & Physiology labs, which must be taken in person.

 Is there a time limit on any of the required courses?

 The only prerequisite course that has a time frame associated with it is Anatomy &Physiology (plus labs).
-A&P must have been taken within 7 years of planned matriculation; if your coursework has been completed outside of this time frame, a minimum refresher course of one term combined A&P with a lab is required.
+A&P must have been taken within 7 years of planned matriculation; if your coursework has been completed outside of this time frame, a minimum refresher course of one term combined A&P with a lab is required or one term each of anatomy with lab and physiology if courses offered separately.
 Refreshing the entire series is recommended.